Written by: Clive Harris

-Petrol lawn mowers are a popular choice because they are more powerful than electric alternatives and offer a clean, efficient cut and an all-round better mowing experience.
+Petrol lawn mowers are a popular choice because they are more powerful than electric mowers and cordless mowers.
+They also offer a clean, efficient cut and an all-round better mowing experience.

-If you’re thinking about buying one of the best petrol lawn mowers recommended on our list, take a look at the following tips to help you make an informed purpose.
+If you’re thinking about buying one of the best petrol lawn mowers recommended on our list, take a look at the following tips to help you make an informed purchase.

-A self-propelled lawn mower uses engine power to achieve forward motion – the alternative is you having to push it manually.
+A self propelled lawn mower uses engine power to achieve forward motion – the alternative is you having to push it manually.
 The best self propelled petrol mowers are great if you have a large area to mow or uneven lawns and slopes.
-They also make light work of long grass, grassy tussocks and damp grass.
-This type of mower requires a larger engine and will be more expensive.
+They also tend to work well on long grass, bumpy lawns and damp grass.
+Self propelled petrol models require a larger engine and will be more expensive.
 They also tend to be heavier and larger.

 The Cutting Deck

-A smaller deck will be suitable for smaller gardens, especially if there are features to mow around.
-For large gardens, a larger deck will get the job done quicker.
+A smaller deck will be suitable for smaller gardens, especially if there are a lot of obstacles to mow around.
+For large gardens, a larger steel deck will get the job done quicker.

 The Grass Collector